takanory/slides/20190224pyconapac/PITCHME.md

 * Newcomers:Experienced = 50:50

 Note:
-The number of PyCon JP staff is 40 over, half of them are the first staff.
+The number of PyCon JP staff is 40 over, half of them are the new staff.
-Newcomers ask similar things.
+Newcomers ask similar things to me.
 And I send similar messages to newcomers.
 But, ...

 +++